radiomime/resume/README.md

 ### Requirements

 `pdflatex` is required, on mac that will come in `mactex`.
-Also, `skim` is required for rendering the pdf on save.
+Also, `skim` is required for rendering the PDF on save.

 ### Generate a PDF